front-commerce/developers.front-commerce.com/source/docs/concepts/react-components-structure.md

 ## What's next?

 We are now pretty confident that this structure is stable enough and will help you through the creation of brand new themes.
-We have already built oursleves two custom themes for production stores based on this structure, and it was a breeze.
+We have already built ourselves two custom themes for production stores based on this structure, and it was a breeze.